thejsway/thejsway/manuscript/chapter02.md

 ### VAT calculation

 Write a program that asks the user for a raw price.
-After that, its calculates the corresponding final price using a VAT rate of 20.6%.
+After that, it calculates the corresponding final price using a VAT rate of 20.6%.

 ### From Celsius to Fahrenheit degrees